 Be a Good Pupil

 Sports-vision-training techniques can vary among specialists, but you’ll typically go through certain steps in any reputable program.
 First up is an eye examination and corrections, if necessary, to bring your general eyesight up to speed.
-(See Web Extra! for tips.)
+(See Web Extra! below for tips.)
 Next, the specialist will evaluate your sport-specific visual skills.

 You might don various shaded lenses and 3-D glasses to help gauge your skills under different conditions.
 You might play a series of “video games,” recalling the direction of a series of arrows or attacking dots as they move around a screen.
 With a pair of red-blue filtered glasses, you might assess your aim by placing a red image on top of a blue image or finding one image that isn’t like the others.